 The world is witnessing multiple transitions.
-While the population and workforce are ageing rapidly, particularly in OECD countries [1], the accelerated integration rate of digital technologies into businesses is fundamentally transforming working life [2].
-Extending working lives is increasingly being encouraged by national governments and European and international organizations such as the EU, OECD, WHO, and the UN, not only for the sake of social security systems and working life but especially for healthy and active ageing [1, 3-5].
+While the population and workforce are ageing rapidly, particularly in the Organization for Economic Cooperation and Development (OECD) countries [1], the accelerated integration rate of digital technologies into businesses is fundamentally transforming working life [2].
+Extending working lives is increasingly being encouraged by national governments and European and international organizations such as the European Union (EU), OECD, the World Health Organization (WHO), and the United Nations (UN), not only for the sake of social security systems and working life but especially for healthy and active ageing [1, 3-5].
 This draws attention to the sustainability of working life, where social support is key in retaining older workers [6, 7], specifically for their sustained health and well-being.
+In this study, older workers are defined as people over the age of 50 [8]due to age-related declines in physical functioning and longer recovery times [9].
+Furthermore, people over 50 are likely to experience ageism at work, especially when trying to re-enter the labour market [6, 10Even so, we are aware that age cut-off points are a multi-perspective issue influenced by psychological perception, social norms, and economical reasoning [10]. argue that there is no universal accepted age that defines an "older worker".
+Reported cut-off points vary greatly depending on the type of occupation ranging between 28 (....) to 75 (....) years old, with an average of 52.4 years c

+Social support is commonly conceptualized in two forms: implicit and explicit.
+Implicit support refers to the reassurance derived from the mere presence or awareness of close others, without disclosing personal problems, whereas explicit support involves actively engaging one’s social network to share and discuss stressful experiences (- [7, 11] ).

-Earlier research identifies social support as an important factor in a healthy and sustainable working life for all ages [8].
+Regardless of this distinction, previous research consistently identifies social support as a critical factor in sustaining a healthy working life across all age groups.
+[12].
 However, as technological advancements reshape society, these changes also redefine the environment of work, opening new avenues for supporting an ageing workforce.
-In an increasingly digitised work environment, and with a growing ageing workforce, understanding how digital technology impacts older workers’ general wellbeing and their ability to stay in the workforce becomes crucial.
+In an increasingly digitised work environment, and with a growing ageing workforce, it is crucial to understand how digital technology (e.g., web-based platforms, smartphone, computers) impacts older workers’ general well-being and their ability to stay in the workforce.

-At the same time the concept of social support itself is not straightforwardly defined, often used as an umbrella term referring to how relationships foster well-being, self-esteem, and other types of health indicators [9].
-For example, Cobb’s [10] view is that social support provides information on how someone is cared for and acts as a defence mechanism against the impact of stress on health.
+At the same time, the concept of social support itself is not straightforwardly defined, often used as an umbrella term referring to how relationships foster well-being, self-esteem, and other types of health indicators [13].
+For example, Cobb’s [14] view is that social support provides information on how someone is cared for and acts as a defence mechanism against the impact of stress on health.
 He argues that social support is an important ally for health and reduces the time needed to manage stress.
-Lakey and Cohen [11] introduced three influential theoretical perspectives on social support: the stress and coping approach, the social constructionist approach, and the relationship approach.
-The stress and coping perspective suggest that social support improves well-being by shielding individuals from the detrimental impacts of stress.
-Contrarily, the social constructionist viewpoint argues that support enhances well-being by fostering self-esteem and self-regulation, irrespective of the presence of stress.
+Lakey and Cohen [15] introduced three influential theoretical perspectives on social support: the stress and coping approach, the social constructionist approach, and the relationship approach.
+The stress and coping perspective suggest that social support enhances well-being by buffering individuals against the detrimental impacts of stress.
+In contrast, the social constructionist viewpoint argues that support enhances well-being by fostering self-esteem and self-regulation, irrespective of the presence of stress.
 The relational perspective proposes that the health outcomes of social support cannot be disentangled from the relational dynamics that often accompany support, including companionship, intimacy, and low social conflict.
 Finally, these perspectives highlight different mechanisms that can explain the connection between social support and health.